-“Cowboy” and “Cowgirl” Programming and Success in College Computer Science
+“Cowboy” and “Cowgirl” Programming: The Effects of Precollege Programming Experiences on Success in College Computer Science

-This study examines the relationship between students' pre-college experience with computers and their success in introductory computer science classes in college.
-Data were drawn from a nationally representative sample of 10,203 students enrolled in computer science at 121 colleges and universities.
-We found that students taking college computer who had programmed on their own before college had a more positive attitude towards computer science, lower odds of dropping out, and earned higher grades, compared to students who learned to program in class but never programmed on own or those who had never learned programming before college.
-Moreover, nearly half of the final grade effect was mediated by the positive attitude.
+This study examines the relationship between students' pre-college experience with computers and their later success in introductory computer science classes in college.
+Data were drawn from a nationally representative sample of 10,197 students enrolled in computer science at 118 colleges and universities in the United States.
+We found that students taking introductory college computer science classes who had programmed on their own prior to college had a more positive attitude toward computer science, lower odds of dropping out, and earned higher grades, compared with students who had learned to program in a pre-college class, but had never programmed on own, or those who had never learned programming before college.
+Moreover, nearly half of the effect on final grades was mediated by a positive attitude toward computing.

 Brann, E. T. (1979).
 Paradoxes of education in a republic.
 Chicago: University of Chicago Press.

 Byrne, P., & Lyons, G. (2001).
 The effect of Student Attributes on success in programming.
 2001.
 DOI: https://doi.org/10.1145/377435.377467

 College Board.
 (2014).
 2014 College-Bound Seniors: Total Group Profile Report.
 Retrieved December 13, 2016, from https://secure-media.collegeboard.org/digitalServices/pdf/sat/TotalGroup-2014.pdf

 College Board Office of Research and Development.
 (1999).
 Concordance between SAT I and ACT scores for individual students (Report RN-07, June 1999).
 New York: College Board.